-- Heart diseases that you are born with (congenital heart disease) - Connective tissue disease such as systemic sclerosis - Thromboembolic disease (blood clots in the lungs) - Human immuno-deficiency virus (HIV)
+- Connective tissue disease such as systemic sclerosis - Thromboembolic disease (blood clots in the lungs) - Human immuno-deficiency virus (HIV)

 In very rare cases it can be inherited.

 How is PH diagnosed?

 Patients should be referred to one of seven designated specialist centres in the United Kingdom.
 We are one of them.
 Information is shared between these centres and well thought out protocols (guidelines) have been developed to investigate patients for PH.